File SMDialog.mys

 DialogItems

-MyrScript native items are DialogItems, called "items" in the source code.
+MyrScript native items are DialogItems, called "items" in this documentation.

-All elements used by SMDialog are called "button" because they are drawn with a background Graph.DrawPaletteButton().
+All elements used by SMDialog are called "component".
+Most of them are drawn with a background Graph.DrawPaletteButton().

 Panels

-SMDialog introduces the concept of "panel" grouping buttons and items, which can be hidden or shown, like a contextual menu (overlapping other items and buttons), or panels of a tab bar.
+SMDialog introduces the concept of "panel" grouping components and items, which can be hidden or shown, like a contextual menu (overlapping other items and components), or panels of a tab bar.

 You can add items in your window and attach them to a panel in their own function Init(dialog, item), in one line: